DeedleFake/trayscale/README.md

 ### AUR

-If you are on an Arch Linux or a derivative, [Trayscale is available through the AUR](https://aur.archlinux.org/packages/trayscale).
+If you are on an Arch Linux or a derivative, [Trayscale is available from the AUR](https://aur.archlinux.org/packages/trayscale).

 ### Manual